tahaeghtesad/tahaeghtesad.github.io/_pages/about.md

 About Me
 ======
 Taha Eghtesad joined the department of Information Sciences and Technology at the Pennsylvania State University in 2022.
-He received his M.S. degree from the University of Houston in 2022.
-Prior to that, he received a B.S. degree from Shahid Beheshti University, Tehran, Iran in Computer Engineering with a minor in Software Engineering.
+He received his M.S. degree from the University of Houston in 2022, and a B.S. degree from Shahid Beheshti University, Tehran, Iran in Computer Engineering with a minor in Software Engineering.
 Currently, he is working as a research assistant under supervision of Dr. Aron Laszka.
 He is interested to explore the applications of artificial intelligence, machine learning, and game theory on computer security, and cyber-physical systems.
 In specific, he tries to build more secure cyber-physical systems using artificial intelligence and machine learning.

 Interests
 ------